My Clueless First Friend: Manga

-In July 2022, Square Enix Manga & Books announced that they had licensed the manga for English released in North America.
-The series is also published online on the English version of Square Enix's Manga UP! platform since July 2022.
+In July 2022, Square Enix Manga & Books announced that they had licensed the manga for English release in North America.
+The series is also published online on the English version of Square Enix's Manga Up! platform since July 2022.

-Volume list
+Volumes

 Anime

-In November 2022, it was announced that the manga will receive an anime television series adaptation.
+In November 2022, it was announced that the manga would receive an anime television series adaptation.
 It is produced by Studio Signpost and directed by Shigenori Kageyama, with scripts written by Takafumi Hoshikawa and Shogo Yasukawa, character designs handled by Chikashi Kadekaru, and music composed by Toshio Masuda.
-The series is set to premiere on April 9, 2023, on Tokyo MX and other networks.
+The series aired from April 9 to July 2, 2023, on Tokyo MX and other networks.
 The opening theme song, "Alcor to Polaris" (アルコルとポラリス, Arukoru to Porarisu), is performed by Reina Kondō, while the ending theme song, "Kokorone" (ココロネ), is performed by Kitri.
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll is streaming the series.

+Episodes

+Reception

+The series was ranked thirteenth in the 2020 edition of Takarajimasha's Kono Manga ga Sugoi! list of the best manga for male readers.